The Young and the Restless: History

 To compete with the youthful ABC soap operas, All My Children, One Life to Live, and General Hospital, CBS executives wanted a new daytime serial that was youth oriented.
 William J. Bell and Lee Phillip Bell created The Young and the Restless in 1972 for the network under the working title, The Innocent Years!
 "We were confronted with the very disturbing reality that young America had lost much of its innocence," Bell said.
 "Innocence as we had known and lived it all our lives had, in so many respects, ceased to exist."
 They changed the title of the series to The Young and the Restless because they felt it "reflected the youth and mood of the early seventies."
 The Bells named the fictional setting for the show after the real Genoa City, Wisconsin, a community on U.S. Route 12 in Wisconsin along the Illinois-Wisconsin state line located between their then-home in Chicago and their annual summer vacation spot in Lake Geneva.

 The Young and the Restless began airing on March 26, 1973, replacing the canceled soap opera, Where the Heart Is.
 Bell worked as head writer from the debut of the series until his retirement in 1998.
 He wrote from his home in Chicago while production took place in Los Angeles, California.
 Originally, Bell wanted to shoot the series in New York City; however, CBS executives felt that Los Angeles would be more cost effective.
 John Conboy acted as the show's first executive producer, staying in the position until 1982.
-Bell and H. Wesley Kenney became co-executive producers that year until Edward Scott took over in 1989.
+Bell and H. Wesley Kenney became co-executive producers that year, with Edward J. Scott assuming the position in 1989.
 Bell then became senior executive producer.
 Other executive producers included David Shaughnessy, John F. Smith, Lynn Marie Latham, Josh Griffith, Maria Arena Bell, and Paul Rauch.

 In the mid-1980s, Bell and his family moved to Los Angeles to create a new soap opera.
 During this time, his three children, William Jr., Bradley Bell, and Lauralee Bell, each became involved in soap operas.
 Lauralee Bell worked as an actress on The Young and the Restless.
 Bradley Bell co-created The Bold and the Beautiful with his father.
 William Bell Jr. became involved in the family's production companies as president of Bell Dramatic Serial Co. and Bell-Phillip Television Productions Inc. "It's worked out very well for us because we really all worked in very different aspects of the show," William Bell Jr. said.
 "With my father and I, it was a great kind of partnership and pairing in the sense that he had a total control of the creative side of the show and I didn't have even the inclination to interject in what he was doing."